mvcds/my-library/carreer/development/programming/service-mesh/Service Mesh.md

 The logic governing communication can be coded into each service without a service mesh layer—but as communication gets more [[complex]][^1], a service mesh becomes more valuable.

-For cloud-native apps built in a microservices architecture, a service mesh is a way to comprise a large number of discrete services into a functional application.
+For [[Cloud Computing Service|Cloud]]-native apps built in a microservices architecture, a service mesh is a way to comprise a large number of discrete services into a functional application.

 [^1]: Check [[Cynefin Framework]]